Social Media Branding; Choosing Your Platform, Wisely

 Often this is far too daunting of a task in conjunction with the daily duties of running your business.
 Social media, when done well can be a boon to your business.
 When done poorly or infrequently it can make your company look out of touch or even out of business.
 This doesn't mean that your business has to miss the boat on social media.
 It may only mean you can't do it by yourself.

-That’s where companies like Seafoam Media come in.
+That's where companies like Seafoam Media come in.
 We can help answer all of these questions and more, helping you to get back to the business of running your business.
-If you don’t know where to begin with your social media branding, contact Seafoam Media today.
-We can offer a free audit to determine your best practices to finding the holy grail of your digital engagement.
+If you don't know where to begin with your social media branding, contact Seafoam Media today.
+We can offer a free audit to determine your best practices to finding the holy grail of your social media strategy and engagement.
 Let us help you on your quest to grow your business digitally.